- What is CNN?

 - First goes basic object recognition - the shape of the face and its features are recognized.

-- Then the features of the face are further analyzed to identify its key credentials.
+- Then the features of the face are further analyzed to identify its essential credentials.
 For example, it can be the shape of the nose, its skin tone, texture, or presence of scar, hair or other anomalies on the surface;

 - Then the input image is compared with the database, and that’s how the system recognizes a particular face.